 What is Rice Pilaf?

 I did a little searching around the Internet because I was curious what the actual definition of “Pilaf” was.
 I came across a couple of things.
 Some definitions say Pilaf is a dish of rice and meat.
-Another definition said that Pilaf was rice cooked in broth and seasonings.

 - Chicken Broth